 Jitendra Malik was born in Mathura, India in 1960.
 He received the B.Tech degree in Electrical Engineering from Indian Institute of Technology, Kanpur in 1980 and the PhD degree in Computer Science from Stanford University in 1985.
 In January 1986, he joined the university of California at Berkeley, where he is currently the Arthur J. Chick Professor in the Computer Science Division, Department of Electrical Engg and Computer Sciences.
 He is also on the faculty of the department of Bioengineering, and the Cognitive Science and Vision Science groups.
 During 2002-2004 he served as the Chair of the Computer Science Division and during 2004-2006 as the Department Chair of EECS.

-Prof. Malik's research group has worked on many different topics in computer vision, computational modeling of human vision, computer graphics and the analysis of biological images, resulting in more than 150 research papers and 30 PhD dissertations.
+Prof. Malik's research group has worked on many different topics in computer vision, computational modeling of human vision, computer graphics and the analysis of biological images.
 Several well-known concepts and algorithms arose in this research, such as anisotropic diffusion, normalized cuts, high dynamic range imaging, and shape contexts.
-According to Google Scholar, seven of his papers have received more than a thousand citations each, and he is one of ISI's Highly Cited Researchers in Engineering.
+He has mentored more than 50 PhD students and postdoctoral fellows.

 He received the gold medal for the best graduating student in